page title icon Embrace the Suck In Life And Business (A Mini Book Review)

 I encourage you to start taking action because we’re only here for a short period of time.
 As I said, I’ve been thinking about this more because my life is half over (and my daughter strangely reminded me of this the other day…I’d like to think she heard me mention this to my wife).

-When I think about how short life is, it’s very motivating.
-I’m not necessarily talking about spending the rest of my life focusing on making money and growing in success.
+Moving forward, when I think about how short life is, it’s very motivating.
+I’m not necessarily talking about spending the rest of my years focusing on making money and growing in success.
 Rather, I’m looking around and asking myself if I am truly fulfilled.
 Am I having fun?
 What do my weekends look like?
 Who am I hanging out with?
 Am I helping anyone or contributing to the world?

-Hopefully, I’ve helped you to think about embracing the sucky things that happen in your life and business and to not shy away from stressful situations or failure.
-And, I hope you are really thinking about where you are in life right now and what actions you need to take to have the level of success and fulfillment you want to achieve.
+Hopefully, I’ve helped you to think about embracing the sucky things that happen in your life and business and not shy away from stressful situations or failure.
+I hope you are thinking about where you’re at right now and what actions you need to take to have the level of success and fulfillment you want to achieve.

 I believe in you.